HarutoMorita/push_swap/README.md

 - **Algorithm Selection**:\
   AI gave me advice for selecting the algorithm to sort by listing up pro and cons of radix sort, turk sort and chunk sort.
 - **Code Refinement**:\
-  AI helped in detecting logical error and potential memory leak that I overlooked, and calculating the optimal range of chunk size to test.
+  AI helped in detecting logical errors and potential memory leaks(and causes of them) that I overlooked, and calculating the optimal range of chunk size to test.
 - **Document Outline**:\
   AI assisted in outlining this README to make sure that it meets the project's requirements.